-- Seventy-seven percent of the fall-related deaths in Colorado involve older adults (4)
+- 77% of fall-related deaths in Colorado involve older adults.
+(3)

 The Weld Aging Well Program was established in correlation with the Administration on Aging’s Health, Prevention, and Wellness Program to focus on the utilization of evidence-based self-management programs.

-A Matter of Balance program was developed by MaineHealth’s Partnership for Healthy Aging.
-It is specifically designed to reduce the fear of falling, stop the fear of falling cycle, and increase activity levels among community-dwelling older adults.
+A Matter of Balance is specifically designed to reduce the fear of falling, stop the fear of falling cycle, and increase activity levels among community-dwelling older adults.
 The program focuses on practical coping strategies.
 A variety of activities address physical, social, and cognitive factors affecting fear of falling.
 The workshop is offered over 8 sessions for 2 hours each session.

-Healthier Living, also known as Be Well Colorado, was developed at the Stanford University Patient Education Research Center.
-This six week, 2 1/2 hour per week workshop, educates people with any type of chronic conditions (such as hypertension, heart disease, diabetes, arthritis, osteoporosis, and/or asthma) how to be more effective in managing their disease conditions by providing tools that assist them in taking control of their own health.
+Healthier Living is a six week, 2 1/2 hour per week workshop.
+People with any type of chronic conditions (such as hypertension, heart disease, diabetes, arthritis, osteoporosis, and/or asthma) learn tools to be more effective in managing their disease conditions.
 Some topics include: techniques to deal with frustration, fatigue, pain and isolation; importance of exercise and proper nutrition; medication management; and improving communication with family, friends, and health care professionals.

-Diabetes Self-Management Program was also developed at the Stanford University Patient Education Research Center.
-This six week, 2 1/2 hour per week workshop is designed to help individuals manage their diabetes.
+Be Well with Diabetes is a six week, 2 1/2 hour per week workshop designed to help individuals manage their diabetes.
 The program empowers older adults with diabetes to manage their care better by helping them to develop and carry out weekly action plans, learn tools such as label reading, meal planning, depression management and the importance of exercise to name a few.

-The Powerful Tools for Caregivers program was developed by Legacy Health System’s Caregiver Services Department and modeled after Stanford University’s Chronic Disease Self-Management Program.
-This educational program provides family caregivers with tools to increase their self-care and confidence.
-Research has shown high rates of depression and anxiety among caregivers.
-Increased vulnerability to health problems and feeling powerless has a significant impact on caregivers’ physical and emotional health.
-Data from class participant evaluations indicates: significant improvement in behaviors such as exercise, relaxation techniques and health self-care; improved emotions, including reduced anger, guilt, and depression; increased self-efficacy in coping with caregiver demands; and increased use of community services.
+Powerful Tools for Caregivers program provides family caregivers with tools to increase their self-care and confidence.
+Class participants report a significant improvement in behaviors such as exercise, relaxation techniques and health self-care; improved emotions, including reduced anger, guilt, and depression; increased self-efficacy in coping with caregiver demands; and increased use of community services.

-The Strong Women/Strong People Program was developed by the John Hancock Center for Physical Activity and Nutrition at Tufts University.
-The benefits of this strength training class for older adults include: increased muscle mass and strength; improved bone density and reduced risk for osteoporosis and related fractures; reduced risk for diabetes, heart disease, arthritis, depression, and obesity; and improved self-confidence, sleep and vitality.
+Strong People is a strength training class.
+Participants experience an increase in muscle mass and strength; improved bone density and reduced risk for osteoporosis and related fractures; reduced risk for diabetes, heart disease, arthritis, depression, and obesity; and improved self-confidence, sleep and vitality.